 If you as a father want to be named the primary conservator and have the right to determine the primary residence of the child then it is up to you to come into the divorce with a history of caring for your child on a level that is equal to that of your wife.
 If you were working most of the time your child was home during your marriage then don’t expect the judge to allow you time to make up for that.
 Come into the divorce with a strong case to become the primary parent and there’s a strong case to be made that you should be.

 What happens if your spouse is named Sole Managing Conservator

 The court’s main goal is to encourage the continued relationship between parents and children in a divorce.
-Possession and access with your child does not necessarily have to be affected by your being only a possessory conservator of your child versus your spouse being named sole managing conservator.
-The Texas Standard Possession Order outlines that the first, third and fifth weekends of each month are yours to have your child as well as extended periods of time during the summer months.
+Possession and access to your child do not necessarily have to be affected by your being only a possessory conservator of your child versus your spouse being named sole managing conservator.
+The Texas Standard Possession Order outlines that the first, third, and fifth weekends of each month are yours to have your child as well as extended periods during the summer months.
 Holidays and Spring Break are alternated between you and your spouse as well.

 What is a geographic restriction?

 Suppose, on the other hand, that you are named the parent with the ability to determine the primary residence of your child after a trial.
 While this is great news for you it does not come without limitation.
-It is likely that you will be restricted to where you can live in order to give your ex spouse an opportunity to live close to your child.
+You will likely be restricted to where you can live to allow your ex-spouse to live close to your child.

-For example, without a geographic restriction you would be able to pick up and move with any frequency that you choose to any location that you choose.
-This would put your ex spouse in a position where he or she would have to move every time that you do in order to keep up and keep near to your child.
+For example, without a geographic restriction, you would be able to pick up and move with any frequency that you choose to any location that you choose.
+This would put your ex-spouse in a position where he or she would have to move every time that you do to keep up and keep near to your child.
 This is no way to create a stable and consistent home for your child and therefore the majority of final orders mandate that your home will be restricted either to the county in which you reside or the county in which you reside as well as the adjoining counties to your home county.